These new codes set to be implemented on the ICD-10 release date are quite unusual, to say the least.

 S30.867 – Insect bite (nonvenomous) on the anus

 Do you have any personal favorite ICD-10 codes of your own that we failed to mention?
 Let us know!
-You can reach us on Twitter @eMedCert, or by email at [email protected] We look forward to hearing from you!
+You can reach us on Twitter @eMedCert, or by sending us a message.
+We look forward to hearing from you!